Privacy Policy

 Sentry — Crash Monitoring

 We use Sentry to monitor app stability.
-Error reports are anonymised — they contain no personal data, reading history, book titles, or user identifiers.
+Error reports may include your account identifier so we can investigate crashes affecting a specific user.
+Reports do not include reading history, book titles, ratings, notes, tags, or other library content.
 We do not use Sentry's Session Replay feature.
 Error data is retained for 30 days. → sentry.io/privacy

 RevenueCat — Subscription Management